Modelling columnarity of pyramidal cells in the human cerebral cortex: A generalisation of the degenerate PLCPP

 \section{A generalisation of the degenerate PLCPP}

-As some but not all features of the data were explained by the degenerate PLCPP fitted in Section~\ref{s:dPLCPP}, we propose in this section two generalisations as follows. \begin{enumerate} \item The centre process $\Phi$ is a planar stationary point process. \item $X_z$ conditioned on $X_{xy}$ is a MRF, cf.\ Section~\ref{s:model2}. \end{enumerate} The first modification is straightforward and for this specific application we chose a repulsive centre process to obtain more distinguishable cylindrical clusters; this is detailed in Section~\ref{s:generalise_line_process}.
+As some but not all features of the data were explained by the degenerate PLCPP fitted in Section~\ref{s:dPLCPP}, we propose in this section two generalisations as follows. \begin{enumerate} \item The centre process $\Phi$ is a planar stationary point process. \item $X_z$ conditioned on $X_{xy}$ is a Markov random field. \end{enumerate}

+The first modification is straightforward and {although the Thomas point process suitably fitted the projected point patterns we found the parameter estimates unnatural for describing cylindrical clustering as discussed in Section~\ref{s:dPLCPP}.
+Therefore we chose a repulsive centre process in order to obtain more distinguishable cylindrical clusters;} this is detailed in Section~\ref{s:generalise_line_process}.
 Further, the assumption of stationarity of $\Phi$ is made in order to apply a similar minimum contrast estimation procedure as in Section~\ref{s:dPLCPP}, so implicitly we make the assumption that the PCF or the $K$-function is expressible in a closed form.
-For the second modification we suggest a conditional model inspired by the multiscale point process and particularly the Strauss hard core point process \citep[see e.g.][]{MW:2004} which will allow for further repulsion or even aggregation between the points; this is detailed in Section~\ref{s:generalise_to_repulsiveness}.
+For the second modification we suggest a conditional model inspired by the multiscale point process and particularly the Strauss hard core point process \citep[see e.g.][]{MW:2004} which will allow for further repulsion or even aggregation between the points; this is detailed in Sections~\ref{s:generalise_to_repulsiveness}--\ref{sec:5.3}.